ragiano215/equinox/DOCUMENTATION.md

   the starting point from which we'll build a `state`.
   - Must yield `true` for relevant Snapshots or Reset Events.
-- `initial`: The (Application-defined) _state_ value all loaded events `fold` into, if an `isOrigin` event is not encountered while walking back through th `unfolds` and Events and instead hit the start of the stream.
+- `initial`: The (Application-defined) _state_ value all loaded events `fold` into, if an `isOrigin` event is not encountered while walking back through the `unfolds` and Events and instead hit the start of the stream.
 - Snapshot: a single serializable representation of the `state'`
   - Facilitates optimal retrieval patterns when a stream contains a significant